TallerWebSolutions/drupal-enterprise-boilerplate/README.md

  - Node (with NVM)
  - Pre configured Acquia deploy scripts
  - Configured Git Hook to execute the code sniffer on pre-push.
+ - [cweagans/composer-patches](https://github.com/cweagans/composer-patches) as a dependency, so patch support is already in place

 ## FYI
  - This boilerplate works best with Drupal ^8.5